Web content filtering

 Create a policy

-- Review the summary and save the policy.
-The policy may take up to 15 minutes to apply to your selected devices.
+Review the summary and save the policy.
+The policy refresh might take up to 2 hours to apply to your selected devices.

-Tip: You can deploy a policy without selecting any category on a device group.
-This action will create an audit only policy, to help you understand user behavior before creating a block policy.
+- You can deploy a policy without selecting any category on a device group.
+This action will create an audit only policy to help you understand user behavior before creating a block policy.

 Allow specific websites